gabekiriakos/Cosmos/README.md

 <b>Update 9/14/2019</b>: <br>For some reason, the module `playerctl.py` for py3status is outputting multiple istances of the error `No players found` in `.xsession-errors`.
-It can still be used but it is still buggy.
+It can still be used but it is still buggy and could result in battery drain.
 A solution is on the way so please be patient.

 # Cosmos
 A clean and lightweight space theme with minimal transparency for i3-gaps.<br>